 The Peekapoo is not a purebred dog.
 It’s a hybrid or designer dog breed cross between a Pekingese and a poodle.
 Like poodles, they can be easy to train, and like other small breeds can live 12 to 15 years or older.
 Poodles are known to be one of the most intelligent of dogs.
 Also, they are non-shedding and perfect for adoption.

 History of Peekapoo

-The Peekapoo is a designer dog, but actually is older than many coming from the 1950s and 1960s instead of the last 20 years.
+The Peekapoo is a designer dog but actually is older than many coming from the 1950s and 1960s instead of the last 20 years.
 He was developed in the 1950s with the cross of a Pekingese with a Miniature or poodle.
 The goal was to provide a non- to low-shedding dog appropriate for people with allergies.
 The Peekapoo gained quality by the first 1960s.

-The poodle is a group of formal dog breeds, the Standard Poodle, Miniature Poodle and Toy Poodle.
+A poodle is a group of formal dog breeds, the Standard Poodle, Miniature Poodle and Toy Poodle.
 The origins of the poodles are still discussed with a dispute over whether the poodle descends from the old French Barbet breed or from Germany as a type of water dog.
 According to the American Kennel Club, which recognized the breed in 1887.

 - Other names: Caniche, Pudelhund

 The Pekingese is an ancient breed of toy dog, originating in China.
 They are called Lion Dogs due to their resemblance to Chinese guardian lions.
 The Pekingese breed is over 2000 years old and has hardly changed in all that time.
 One exception is that modern breeders and dog show judges seem to prefer the long-haired type over the more traditional spaniel-type coat.